kinsi55/BeatSaber_SongDetails/README.md

 1. songs => Custom, readonly array of all songs.
 Has exposed methods for finding songs based off their Map ID or Hash
 2. difficulties => Custom, readonly array of all difficulties of all songs.
 Due to how this library is built you should ideally not access `<Song>.difficulties` for iteration purposes but instead iterate over difficulties and access `<SongDifficulty>.song`.
 Alternatively you can use the exposed convenience methods of `SongDetails` like `FindSongs` to find all Songs based off certain difficulty criteria.

+There are also two statically available events on SongDetailsContainer, dataAvailableOrUpdated and dataLoadFailed

+**WHENEVER dataAvailableOrUpdated IS CALLED YOU SHOULD INVALIDATE *ANY* REFERENCE YOU HAVE TO ANY SongDetails CLASS**.
+Almost all properties are resolved dynamically using indexes and the order of items is very likely to change after the dataset is updated.

 ## Available information

 ### Songs